sensormcp/sensor-mcp/README.md

-# Autodistill MCP Server
+# SensorMCP Server

-An **Autodistill Model Context Protocol (MCP) Server** that enables automated dataset creation and custom object detection model training through natural language interactions.
+A **SensorMCP Model Context Protocol (MCP) Server** that enables automated dataset creation and custom object detection model training through natural language interactions.
 This project integrates computer vision capabilities with Large Language Models using the MCP standard.

 ## 🌟 About

-**Autodistill MCP Server** combines the power of foundation models (like GroundedSAM) with custom model training (YOLOv8) to create a seamless workflow for object detection.
+**SensorMCP Server** combines the power of foundation models (like GroundedSAM) with custom model training (YOLOv8) to create a seamless workflow for object detection.
 Using the Model Context Protocol, it enables LLMs to:

 - Automatically label images using foundation models
 - Create custom object detection datasets